Riverscapes/arcGNAT/Centerline-Tool.md

 ### Parameters
 **Polygon**

-Use the `Valley Bottom Polygon`
+Should be a `valley bottom polygon`, which is an data output of the [Valley Bottom Extraction Tool (VBET)](https://bitbucket.org/jtgilbert/riparian-condition-assessment-tools/wiki/Tool_Documentation/VBET).

 Requirements:

-* Single Part
+* Single part
-* Only one feature within featureclass
+* Only one feature within the polygon feature class

 **Polyline**

-Use the Stream Line Network.
-This tool will create a centerline in sections of the valley bottom polygon where the line network exists.
+A stream network polyline feature class.
+The **Centerline** tool will create a centerline in sections of the valley bottom polygon where the line network exists.

 Requirements:

-* Line network should be contained inside the Valley Bottom Polygon
+* Line network should be contained inside the valley bottom polygon feature class input.
 * Remove any "dangles' or other artficially short line segments attached to the network.
-These will cause extra centerlines to be created.
+Dangles will cause extraneous centerlines to be created.

 **Disaggregation Step**

-length used to split up the valley bottom polygon margins for creating thiessen polygons
+Length used to split the valley bottom polygon margins when creating Thiessen polygons

-> TIP: Use smaller values (i.e 10m-25m) to keep detail in narrow reaches.
+> TIP: Use smaller values (i.e 10m-25m) to maintain detail in narrow reaches.

 **Smoothing**

-Smoothing tolerance for final centerline.
+Smoothing tolerance for the final centerline.

-> TIP: 20m is typically used.
+> TIP: 20m recommended.

 **Output**

-Output name and location of a Polyline feature class that contains the new centerline.
+Output name and location of a polyline feature class containing the new centerline.

 **Delete Temp Files**

-Check to delete temporary processing files after the tool completes.
+If checked, deletes temporary processing files after the tool completes.

 ### Geoprocessing Environments

-* It is recommended to run this tool in 64-bit python geoprocessing.
+* It is recommended to run this tool using 64-bit python geoprocessing.
-* Disable Z and M if you encounter a topology error.
+* Disable Z and M geometry in the Shape field if topology errors are encountered.
-* Make sure to specify a Scratch Workspace if you want to save/review the temp files.
+* Specify a scratch workspace to save/review intermediate temporary files.

-### Checking the output
+### Reviewing the output

-Erroneous features to check for
+Check for erroneous spatial features,  including:

-1. Extra centerlines, usually short spurs.
+1. Extraneous centerlines, usually short spurs.
-2. Centerlines do not follow the entire valley
+2. Centerlines that do not follow the entire valley

 ## Technical Background
 ### Troubleshooting and Potential Issues##
-Centerline bends at the end of some valleys.
+Centerline may include bends at the end of some valleys.

 ### References and Resources